- Things to Know

-- What is the treatment for pulmonary edema?
+What is the best treatment for pulmonary edema?

 What is pulmonary edema?

-Pulmonary edema is the term used when edema happens in the lungs.
-The immediate area outside of the small blood vessels in the lungs is occupied by very tiny air sacs called the alveoli.
+Pulmonary edema is when edema occurs in the lungs.
+The immediate area outside of the small blood vessels in the lungs is occupied by very tiny air sacs called alveoli.
 This is where oxygen from the air is picked up by the blood passing by, and carbon dioxide in the blood is passed into the alveoli to be exhaled out.
 Alveoli normally have a thin wall that allows for this air exchange, and fluids are usually kept out of the alveoli unless these walls lose their integrity.

 Pulmonary edema occurs when the alveoli fill up with excess fluid seeped out of the blood vessels in the lung instead of air.
 This can cause problems with the exchange of gas (oxygen and carbon dioxide), resulting in breathing difficulty and poor oxygenation of blood.
 Sometimes, this can be referred to as "water in the lungs" when describing the condition to patients.